up-to-you/dev_notes/Kotlin/HTML_DSL_typesafe_builders.md

 _So, than lambda's receiver type is closer to the root of the tree_ - _then less wariety of inner functions it can accept_

-_than extension function receiver is closer to the root - then to more variety of types it can be applicable_
+_And vice versa, than extension function receiver is closer to the root - then to more variety of types it can be applicable_

+_Because the "reciever" of inner extension function must be the type or parent-type of enclosed lambda's receiver_